These terms and conditions outline your, and our, responsibilities when booking a conference, training, or meeting room.

 - all people providing catering comply with current workplace health and safety regulations

-- at the end of the event, all food and catering materials are cleared away immediately, so that all areas are left clean and tidy—if not, a cleaning fee will apply.
+- at the end of the event, food and catering materials are cleared away immediately, so that all areas are left clean and tidy.
+This includes external caterers returning on the day to collect everything.
+If not, a cleaning fee of $100 will apply

-Catering tables should be set up in the foyer areas of the conference rooms.
+Catering tables should be set up in the foyer areas of the conference rooms, except at 53 Albert Street, where set-up is in the rooms.

 Food and beverages may be taken into rooms set up with tables (not for theatre style settings), at your discretion.